GlobalPolicySignals/Bilateral_StrategicLearning_USChina_AER/README.md

 Conditional Reciprocity and Behavioral Synchronization in US-China Trade Wars

 Oualid EL OUARDI
-Submission status: “Submitted to the Quarterly Journal of Economics (QJE), September 2025.”
+Submission status: “Submitted to the American Economic Review (AER), September 2025.”

 Description of the replication package :